-By all appearances, the vehicle looked like a tank, with treads, thick armor, and a hatch at the top for the crew.
+By all accounts, the vehicle looked like a tank, with treads, thick armor, and a hatch at the top for the crew.

 Isko approached it, ducking his head underneath to see it attached to the tracks.
 “What is it, Hilario?”

 “So-Ki armored car.
 Not many made.
 Used for reconnaissance and armored transport.
-It has no weapons, but can move, I believe, near 70 kilometers per hour while on track.
-Can also be taken off of track at slower speed.”
+It has no weapons, but can move, I believe, near seventy kilometers per hour while on track.”

-Peter looked to Isko, “I like this guy's attitude, Izzy.
-He's a keeper.”
+Peter looked at Isko, “I like this one’s attitude, Izzy.
+He’s a keeper.”

 Isko grinned before patting Hilario on the back.